Alerts

 Oropouche virus - Latin America

-There are outbreaks of Oropouche fever in parts of Brazil, Bolivia, Colombia, Peru, and Cuba (see map).
-Between 1st January and 20th July, 8078 cases were reported Oropouche fever is spread by the bite of infected midges (small flies) and mosquitoes.
+There are outbreaks of Oropouche fever in parts of Brazil, Bolivia, Colombia, Ecuador, Guyana, Peru, and Cuba (see map).
+Between 1st January and 11th October, 10275 cases were reported Oropouche fever is spread by the bite of infected midges (small flies) and mosquitoes.
 Illness can occur in people of any age and is often mistaken for dengue.
 Travelers to affected areas should take steps to avoid bug bites.
 Travelers should seek medical care if they develop high fever, headache, muscle aches, stiff joints, nausea, vomiting, chills, or sensitivity to light during or after travel.ometimes vomiting and diarrhea are also reported."

 Bolivia, Brasil, Colombia, Perú